Types of Manuscript Editing

 Types Of Editing

-• checks for the presence of the goal-motivation-conflict dynamic
+• checks for goal-motivation-conflict dynamic

 • involves rewriting, rephrasing, and reorganizing the manuscript at the chapter, scene, and paragraph level